Quick Links

 This allows employees to browse the catalog and pick what they need to buy but still get the data back to the requisition for approval.

-Employees don’t need to type in the data, and Companies have complete control of what is being purchased.
+Employees don’t need to type in the data, and companies have complete control of what is being purchased.

 punchout_catalog_experience